 The Salvation Army in the Lehigh Valley

-Happy New Year from The Salvation Army of the Lehigh Valley.
-We are very excited about 2016 and the opportunities we have to help so many.
+Welcome to the The Salvation Army, Lehigh Valley.
+We are very excited about 2018 and the opportunities we have to help so many.
 With emerging technology and ever increasing need, we have the chance to help get so many people back on track.
 With the help of our faithful donors, sponsors and volunteers, we plan to assist more people in this new year than ever before.

 Whether it’s embracing the homeless, uplifting the abused or abandoned, training and mentoring the disadvantaged, providing character building programs for youth, or assisting the displaced or elderly, The Salvation Army's goal remains the same: serving the most people, meeting the most needs, DOING THE MOST GOOD!

 Many people think of the Lehigh Valley as a very prosperous region.
 While it is true that there are prosperous areas, the reality is that there is a great need for safety net services right here in our backyard.
 Estimates from the U.S. Census' American Communities Survey show that in 2010, for the third year in a row, thousands more Lehigh Valley residents sank beneath the poverty line, even as the U.S. economy showed tentative signs of life.
 The growing need for emergency safety net services continues to rise as our needs exceed our resources.